 Bishops Cannings, who started the day in fourth place in the table, were playing their final away game of the season when they travelled into Swindon to take on Kingsdown Development.
 It was to be a winning end to their away trips this season as they secured a 2-0 victory, both goals from Harry Drewitt and Anthony Freebody coming in the second half after the teams had turned around with the game still without a goal.
 The win for Bishops Cannings sees them remain two points behind Marlborough Town having played two more games and four points ahead of Down Ampney but Down Ampney have played seven fewer games.
 Bishops Cannings have just five games to play, all at home, starting with Down Ampney next week.

-Another side with plenty of games in hand due to their County Cup run are Bratton who were another side who moved their game to a 3G pitch due to issues at their own ground, Bratton moving their match against Shrivenham Development to Beversbrook in Calne to enable the game to go ahead.
+Another side, like Down Ampney, with plenty of games in hand due to their County Cup run are Bratton who were another side who moved their game to a 3G pitch due to issues at their own ground, Bratton moving their match against Shrivenham Development to Beversbrook in Calne to enable the game to go ahead.
 Like Devizes they were rewarded for their proactivity with a victory, goals from Brandon Thompson, Lewis Wayman, Adam Kenich and Brandon Wheeler giving them a 4-2 win, Kieran Sutton with both Shrivenham goals.

 There was a big game at the bottom end of the table with Purton looking for their first points of the season when they made the short journey into Swindon to play an out of sorts Stratton Juniors who went into the game on the back of four straight defeats which had got bigger game by game with the last one being a 19-0 loss at the hands of league leaders Cricklade Town.
 It was to be a good afternoon for Stratton as they brought that miserable win to an end.
 Leading 4-0 at the break they looked on track for a comfortable afternoon, but Purton rallied in the second half and won the half 3-2 but the damage had been done in the first half and it was Stratton who claimed the three points.
 Ryan Wellend led the way for Stratton scoring four times for the home side, Jayden Wilson and Lewis Taylor with the other Stratton goals.
 For Purton there were two goals for Jacob Ryan and one for Darryl Herring in the 6-3 defeat.